KhaosResearch/MORPHY/README.md

 	*** Pll: Source code of Phylogenetic Likelihood Library libjmetal.a: jMetalCpp library

-** src: Source Code of MORPHY based in the jMetalCpp framework.
+** src: Source Code of MORPHY based in the MO-Phylogenetics framework.
 Some changes were added to adjust to the Phylogenetic problem.

 ** bin: Main Binary of the software